Josh Flitter

 Joshua Alexander Flitter (born August 25, 1994) is an American actor.
-He is known for playing Corky in Nancy Drew, Eddie in The Greatest Game Ever Played, and voiced Rudy Kangaroo in the 2008 animated film Horton Hears a Who! and Budderball in the Air Buddies movies.
+He is known for playing Corky in Nancy Drew, Eddie in The Greatest Game Ever Played, and voiced Rudy Kangaroo in the 2008 animated film Horton Hears a Who! and Budderball in the Air Bud film series.

 Life and career

-Flitter was born on August 25, 1994 in Ridgewood, New Jersey to parents Carla, who appeared in Broadway and regional musicals, and Steve.
-Josh attended Marlboro High School and graduated in 2012.
+Flitter was born on August 25, 1994, in Ridgewood, New Jersey to parents Carla, who appeared in Broadway and regional musicals, and Steve.
+Flitter attended Marlboro High School and graduated in 2012.
 In 2016, he graduated from New York City's School of Visual Arts with a major in filmmaking.
 As of 2020, Flitter ran a Twitter account, in which he produced short vlogs and sketch videos.
 He regularly states to his viewers that he wishes to one day return to his childhood stardom.